slidon95/VideoSlotsExercise/README.md

 FROM users u
 WHERE u.country NOT IN ('PT', 'FR');
 ```
-3. Create an SQL Query which retrieves the id, name and surname of all registered users which are still active.
+3. Create an SQL Query which retrieves the id, name and surname of all registered users which are still active.**(i am considering that active is equal failed_logins = 0)**
 ```bash
 SELECT u.id, u.name, u.surname
 FROM users u